-One of the most confusing matters when it comes to the plant paradox program and one of the most frequent asked questions: Are almonds compliant, because I can’t find them on the YES and NO lists?
-Or, are almonds lectin-free?
+One of the most confusing matters regarding the plant paradox program and one of the most frequently asked questions: Are almonds compliant because I can’t find them on the YES and NO lists?
+Or are almonds lectin-free?
 The answer is, yes, almonds are plant paradox compliant when eaten without the skin because, you guessed, almond skin is high in lectins.
 Almonds without skins are also called ‘blanched almonds’.

 All things almonds.
 What to buy, where, and how to eat them.

 You can buy them with skins and remove the skin either by blanching them – throwing them in boiling water for no longer than 60 seconds, draining them and removing the skins with the help of a dry towel.
 For a snack, you can soak them in cold/iced water and keep them in the fridge for about 24 hours, the skins will nicely come off and the soaked and cold almonds are delicious as a snack (a trick I learned while living in Dubai: Lebanese restaurant were serving cold, soaked almonds in an iced bowl and they were so delicious).
 Or, you can buy them already blanched, whole or slivered.
 Technically they are still called raw even if blanched.

 A tricky one.
 There are only two brands that make plant paradox compliant almond butter, to my knowledge, in the US.
 One is Barney’s Bare Smooth Almond Butter, made with roasted blanched almonds and added palm oil.
 And the other two (and the ones I prefer because they don’t have added oils) are Wellbee’s White Almond Butter, made with raw stone ground blanched almonds in a small batch, and Biona White Almond Butter.